 The Master of Science in Terrorism & Homeland Security Policy at AU’s School of Public Affairs will train you to tackle the problems of terrorism and other threats that endanger the security of the United States.
-You’ll approach security issues informed by social science and with attention to the perspectives of criminology and criminal justice.
+You’ll approach security issues informed by social science, with attention to the perspectives of criminology and criminal justice.
 Our program emphasizes development of strategic, policy-based security solutions at federal, state, and local levels of government.

-Develop Crucial Skills
+Develop Crucial Skills in Homeland Security

-This program will help you develop crucial skills in qualitative and quantitative research methods and will provide a foundation in criminology, law, and public policy.
+This homeland security master's degree will help you develop crucial skills in qualitative and quantitative research methods and will provide a foundation in criminology, law, and public policy.
 You will be able to build on this knowledge through a variety of security and policy elective courses across the university.
 Our students are exposed to rigorous intellectual challenges.
 You’ll gain the knowledge and competency needed to address current issues facing U.S. law enforcement, intelligence, and homeland security agencies.
 In addition, you will have the opportunity to join graduate students from across SPA in gaining vital soft skills through our Professional Development Series.
 These workshops prepare students to confidently enter the workforce, with seminars on networking, resume writing, interviewing, and presenting.

 Learn from Expert Faculty